yuvalmGS/gigaspaces-wiki-jekyll/sbp/mirror-monitor.markdown

 |debug|Will bypass the Database calls.
 Should be true only when debugging. |false|
 |displayStats|When true will display the Mirror stats to output.
 Should be used in Development mode.|false|

+{% info %}
-{info}The example assumes that space is deployed before the mirror,if you require otherwise,then you should move the code from Mirror.init method to first call of collectStats() (when space is available.){info}
+The example assumes that space is deployed before the mirror,if you require otherwise,then you should move the code from Mirror.init method to first call of collectStats() (when space is available.)
+{% endinfo %}

 # Viewing the Mirror Statistics
 To view the Statistics gathered by the Mirror monitor: